libp2p/blog/src/_blog/aut-tls.md

 ### WebRTC

-[WebRTC-Direct](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md) is an approach using WebRTC to allow browser-to-node communication.
-It's unique in that it doesn't require [SDP](https://en.wikipedia.org/wiki/Session_Description_Protocol) signaling, and saves the round trips by constructing the SDP from the information in the webrtc-direct multiaddr (a technique called "SDP munging").
-Moreover, WebRTC, doesn't require a domain name and CA-signed TLS certificate.
+[WebRTC-Direct](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md) is a libp2p approach using WebRTC to allow browser-to-node communication.
+It's unique in that it doesn't require [SDP](https://en.wikipedia.org/wiki/Session_Description_Protocol) signaling, and saves round trips by constructing the SDP from the information in the webrtc-direct multiaddr (a technique called "SDP munging").
+Moreover, WebRTC doesn't require a domain name and CA-signed TLS certificate.

 However, there are a number of drawbacks to WebRTC:

 - WebRTC is not supported in [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
 - [Chrome limits the number of WebRTC connections per window to 500](https://issues.chromium.org/issues/41378764) after which it will prevent establishing new connections.
-- WebRTC-Direct is relatively complex to implement and is [not yet supported in Node.js with js-libp2p](https://github.com/libp2p/js-libp2p/issues/2581).

 ## Origins vs. PeerIDs